kshanlvs/flutter-flavour/README.md

 For the development flavour the color of the app bar is orange and for the production mode the color for the app bar is grey

-Here is a quick video of the app:

  I have used GetX architecture and GetX state management for managing state of the widget.